corpsecouch/corpsecouch.github.io/src/press/index.md

 ---
-layout: 'page'
+layout: page
-title: 'Press Coverage'

-analytics:
-  title: 'Press'
+title: Press Coverage
+description: A collection of the press coverage about me and my work.
 ---

 <script setup>